ErickAgrazal/ta-bulk-testing/README.md

 ```

 ## Fixtures
 In order to generate the fixtures, this project relies in <a href="https://www.npmjs.com/package/intent-utterance-expander">this project</a> in order to expand the intents in your file.
+The first row, should be `task, intent` so that the library can match correctly the intents to the task that the bot should respond.

 ### Example of the fixture file using the expander:
 ```csv